sunitakerure/hello-java-cicd/README.md

 For easy understanding by others or future reference

+In Jenkinsfile
 //Linux / Mac
-# Compile with Java 8 compatibility
-javac --release 8 -d bin src/demoPackage/Hello.java

-# Run program
-java -cp bin demoPackage.Hello
+sh 'java -cp bin demoPackage.Hello'

 Jenkins pipeline automatically pulls, builds, tests, and deploys your project.